SchlossLab/Sze_SCFACRC_XXXX_2019/README.md

 * Gnu Make should be located in the user's PATH
 * mothur (v1.39.5) should be located in the user's PATH
 * R (v.
 3.4.4) should be located in the user's PATH
+* PICRUSt (v.
+1.1.2) should be located on the user's computer.

 #### Running analysis